 NATIONAL PISTACHIO DAY

-February 26th recognizes all things pistachio.
-It’s National Pistachio Day!
-It is a day that has been set aside for all pistachio lovers to eat their favorite nut all day long.
+February 26th recognizes all things pistachio and National Pistachio Day is the day to celebrate!
+The day is set aside for all pistachio lovers to eat their favorite nut all day long.
 For those who do not eat pistachios, buy some and give them to someone who does.
 Crack them open and eat them up or enjoy them in ice cream or your favorite pistachio dessert!